Faculty Associate, Center for Positive Organizations

-Executive Director, Samuel Zell and Robert H. Lurie Institute for Entrepreneurial Studies; Eugene Applebaum Professor of Entrepreneurial Studies; Professor of Business Administration; Area Chair of Entrepreneurial Studies
+Executive Director, Samuel Zell & Robert H. Lurie Institute for Entrepreneurial Studies; Eugene Applebaum Professor of Entrepreneurial Studies; Professor of Business Administration; Area Chair of Entrepreneurial Studies

 University of Michigan

 Thornhill’s background includes global experience, having held the Karel Steur chair in entrepreneurship at the Universidad de San Andreas, Buenos Aires and various professorial roles at Jacobs University in Bremen, Germany, the Institut d’Etudes Politiques de Paris in France and the Ivey School of Business at both the Hong Kong and Canadian campuses.
 Research interests include strategic execution, leadership, competitive strategy, innovation and corporate entrepreneurship.
 His work has appeared in several top management journals and he has published more than 20 teaching cases.
-He serves on the editorial boards of the Journal of Business Venturing, the Strategic Entrepreneurship Journal, the International Entrepreneurship and Management Journal, and the Journal of Global Entrepreneurship Research.
+He serves on the editorial boards of the Journal of Business Venturing and the Strategic Entrepreneurship Journal.

-He received his PhD from the University of British Columbia and also holds a BSc (Eng.) in mechanical engineering and an MBA with a concentration in finance.
+Professor Thornhill received his Ph.D. from the University of British Columbia and also holds a B.Sc.
+(Eng.) in Mechanical Engineering and an MBA with a concentration in Finance.
 Prior to pursuing a career in academia, he worked as a manufacturing engineering and a radio journalist.
 He is a helicopter pilot and avid motorcycle enthusiast.